mc-wut/mc-wut.github.io/_portfolio/portfolio-1.md

 Engineer's Estimate was one of the cleaner examples of these, I was able to capture all instances of the Estimate with one rule.
 Most other examples required a few rules to catch all the cases.

 ### Example 2: Project Owner - Surface Capture
-There were three different rules that were used to capture *Project Owner*, but the most successful was a surface level rule that captured a string that occured in the contract documents frequently.
+There were three different rules that were used to capture *Project Owner*, but the most successful was a surface-level rule that captured a string that occurred in the contract documents frequently.

 The first part is a series of base rules for `@Organization`, attempting to capture the Companies, Municipalities, Counties, etc involved in these deals.